RubeRad/asprsteach/README.md

 For hundreds of years, artists have used the principles of vanishing points to create realistic 3D perspective.
-Today we are going in the opposite direction; using vanishing points observable in photographs to *discover* the perspective used by the camera.
+Today we are going in the opposite direction; we will start with a perspective image, and discover the vanishing points, in order to understand the perspective used by the camera.

 This is a house.
 We can assume it's perpendicular edges are aligned with the directions *East*, *North*, and *Up*.